aikar/node-sqlite-pool/API.md

 ### sqlite.useAsync(generator)

 As with `sqlite.use()`, but taking a generator function with signature `function* (database) {}`, which is then called and iterated over with an executor derived from Babel's [async to generator transform](https://babeljs.io/docs/plugins/transform-async-to-generator/).
 This allows async/await style code using `yield` instead of `await`, where execution will suspend on yielded Promises, and resumed when resolved or rejected, with the advantage that the Promise library configured with the `Promise` option given to the Sqlite object will be used.
+Returns a Promise which resolves with the return value of the generator, or rejects with an error object.

 ### sqlite.transaction(callback, immediate)